 My ignorance of student loans was bliss at the time.
 I am uncomfortable remembering how comfortable I was with them.
 All these details were blurry:

-With the seemingly endless, heavy mental load to raise our baby and keep our family running, student loans were put aside.
+With the seemingly endless, heavy mental load to raise our baby and keep our family running, we put aside student loans.

 As medical school was ending and student loan payments loomed over the horizon, I thought of them again.
 I waded through blogs, forums, sites and did the late-night scrolling while the baby was sleeping.
 Toggling between a dozen tabs, I felt a mixture of overwhelm and lack of motivation.
 Wondering if my husband would know more than me about how to crush his student loans, we had a heart-to-heart conversation.